stefanieklogan/Homework3PasswordGen/README.md

 <a name="overview"></a>
 ## Project overview

 * This assignment was the most challenging to-date.
-I really spent time reveiwing all week 3 activities and teaching myself again the concepts and code.
+I really spent time reviewing all week 3 activities and teaching myself again the concepts and code.
 I will admit when I started psuedo coding the password generator, I had several "how will I do that step" moments circling in my mind.
 I gave myself grace because *knowing what steps are needed* is first & there's no research & writing code without it.

 * I appreciate the real-world application of this homework.
 Websites more often than not require a profile & credentials.
 Credential stores are important for validation purposes and allowing users into sites they've been to before.

 <a name="psuedo"></a>
 ## Psuedo code

 * Psuedo coding is not necessarily unfamiliar behavior for me.
 I make a list before going to the grocery store.
 I write down household projects that need to be tackled in the coming month.
-Psuedo coding is similar and creates a roadmap before you even put the key in the iginition.
+Psuedo coding is similar and creates a roadmap before you even put the key in the ignition.
 It helps keep focus and hopefully makes your fingers key the code a bit quicker because of this prework.
-    * xxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-    * xxxxxxxxxxxxxxxxxx

 ![Psuedo image](https:xxxxxxxxxx